 Who’s returning for Sex Education season 3?

-Otis Milburn is a given, obviously, so you can fully expect to see the return of Asa Butterfield to Sex Education Season 3, as well as his onscreen sex-therapist mother Dr Jean Milburn, played by Gillian Anderson.
+Otis Milburn is a given, so that’s Asa Butterfield on the list, as well as Gillian Anderson as his onscreen sex-therapist mother, Dr Jean Milburn.

-Joining them in the Netflix hit (I assume) are Emma Mackey as Maeve Wiley, Ncuti Gatwa as Eric Effiong, Connor Swindells as Adam Groff, Patricia Allison as Ola Nyman, Aimee Lou Wood as Aimee Gibbs, Tanya Reynolds as Lily Iglehart, and Alistair Petrie as Mr Groff.
+Joining them in Sex Education season 3 are Emma Mackey as Maeve Wiley, Ncuti Gatwa as Eric Effiong, Connor Swindells as Adam Groff, Patricia Allison as Ola Nyman, Aimee Lou Wood as Aimee Gibbs, Tanya Reynolds as Lily Iglehart, and Alistair Petrie as Mr Groff.

 It’s such an ensemble cast, I can’t imagine any of these characters being cut for whatever reason.

-Also, the snippet and pictures from set confirmed the return of Chris Jenks as Steve Morley, Jojo Macari as Kyle, Chinenye Ezeudu as Viv Odesanya, Chaneil Kular as Anwar, Mimi Keene as Ruby Matthews, and Simone Ashley as Olivia Hanan.
+Also, the brand new pictures confirmed the return of of Chris Jenks as Steve Morley, Jojo Macari as Kyle, Chinenye Ezeudu as Viv Odesanya, Kedar Williams-Stirling as Jackson Marchetti, Chaneil Kular as Anwar, Mimi Keene as Ruby Matthews, and Simone Ashley as Olivia Hanan.

 Will there be any new characters in season 3?